 A key factor affecting demand at this site will be the effect of upcoming changes to landfill operations and recycling services.
-Council will monitor the effect of these changes and review the demand projections for this site.
+The Council will monitor the effect of these changes and review the demand projections for this site.

-The Richmond RRC is operated and maintained for Council by Smart Environmental Ltd under Contract 613 and this will transition to Contract 1020 in July 2015.
+The Richmond RRC is operated and maintained for the Council by Smart Environmental Ltd under Contract 1020.
 Waste is transported to landfill by Fulton Hogan, though Contract 781.
 Details of the operation and maintenance regime are included in Appendix E.

-The following key strategic studies have been completed to date for Richmond RRC:
+The following key strategic studies have been completed to date for the Richmond RRC: